Optimizing Data Augmentation through Bayesian Model Selection: Theoretical Analysis

 where \(\text{KL}(q(\mbtheta,\mbphi) \| p(\mbtheta,\mbphi)) = \text{KL}(q(\mbtheta) \| p(\mbtheta)) + \text{KL}(q(\mbphi) \| p(\mbphi))\) if \(p(\mbtheta,\mbphi) = p(\mbtheta) p(\mbphi)\). \end{theorem}

 To explicitly demonstrate that \ourmethod generalizes better than na\"ive \da, we now compare the PAC-Bayes bounds of both methods, showing that \ourmethod yields a tighter bound due to proper marginalization over transformations.
+We encourage reader refer to \cref{app:pac-bayes-primer} for further discussion.

+\textbf{Remark.} As usual with Monte Carlo estimates, the naïve risk $\hat{R}_{\mathrm{naive}}$ is a consistent approximation of the true marginalization when $K$ is large enough, which is the setting assumed in Theorem~\ref{thm:generalization-advantage}.